scummvm/scummvm/README.md

-    -h, --help               Display a brief help text and exit -z, --list-games         Display list of supported games and exit -t, --list-targets       Display list of configured targets and exit --list-saves             Display a list of saved games for the target specified with --game=TARGET, or all targets if none is specified -a, --add                Add all games from current or specified directory.
+    -h, --help               Display a brief help text and exit -z, --list-games         Display list of supported games and exit -t, --list-targets       Display list of configured targets and exit --list-engines           Display list of suppported engines and exit --list-saves             Display a list of saved games for the target specified with --game=TARGET, or all targets if none is specified -a, --add                Add all games from current or specified directory.